yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 neither parser has drifted, and a headless framebuffer is sorted last however it was spelled.

+The same document lists, per generation, the device ids that need no faked `device-id` - 58 of them - and those turn one verdict per generation into one per device.
+Whiskey Lake and Kaby Lake Refresh sit in supported generations and are absent from those lists, and the document says elsewhere exactly what they need instead: `fake device-id A53E0000` and `16590000`.
+So absent from the list means *not native*, never *unsupported*, and the row says which:

+    Intel iGPU, kaby-lake, natively supported
+    Intel iGPU, coffee-lake-whiskey-lake, not natively

+Ivy Bridge writes its heading `Native supported DevIDs :` with a space, which a strict match dropped silently - a whole generation missing and nothing to say so. `fbtable.py` now refuses to write a table where a generation has framebuffers but no device ids.

 The menu offers two things that are not framebuffers. `0x12345678` is an id nothing claims, so no framebuffer kext attaches and macOS falls back to a picture with no graphics acceleration - useful for a first boot, and attributed